CalumDarroch/robot_hoover_technical_exercise/README.md

 - Patches of dirt will be input using the same X/Y coordinate format.

-- The Roomba's starting position will be input in the same format.
+- The hoover's starting position will be input in the same format.

-- The Roomba's driving instructions will be formatted as cardinal directions, i.e. North, South, East and West.
+- The hoover's driving instructions will be formatted as cardinal directions, i.e. North, South, East and West.

 ### Input: